The Powerful Way Demi Lovato's Fans Showed Their Support For The Singer

 Advertisement

-E! spoke to Paige Robison, a "Lovatic" who helped organize the gathering.
+E! spoke to Paige Robison, a "Lovatic" who helped organise the gathering.
 She explained why coming out to this concert was so important, given the unfortunate circumstances.

 "I felt like in this time we needed to be around people who understood what we were going through.
 This fandom is a family and it made us feel connected and we couldn't thank Demi more for that and we just wanted to show our support for her," Robison told E!